4nt0ineB/MyLittleCLibrary/README.md

 Word to the wise: it probably carries bugs and flaws.

 The way I have coded things don't allow to have different types in a list, for example.
-You can have a list of int, a list of char, a list of whatever type you make, but you can't have a list of int and float etc., like Python.
-I could have done that, but I didn't think about it at the beginning.
+~~You can have a list of int, a list of char, a list of whatever type you make, but you can't have a list of int and float etc., like Python.
+I could have done that, but I didn't think about it at the beginning.- However, I think it keeps things clean, more efficient, and the C spirit.~~
-However, I think it keeps things clean, more efficient, and the C spirit.
+Edit: In fact, you can, by creating an abstract type for all types...

 The lib was made with those flags:
 ```bash